scalawithcats/scala-with-cats/src/pages/adt-interpreters/reification.md

 ### Implementing Interpreters with Reification

-Now that we understand the components of interpreter we can talk more clearly about the implementation strategy we used.
+Now that we understand the components of an interpreter we can talk more clearly about the implementation strategy we used.
 We used a strategy called **reification**, **defunctionalization**, **deep embedding**, or an **initial algebra**.

 Reification, in an abstract sense, means to make concrete what is abstract.
 Concretely, reification in the programming sense means to turn methods or functions into data.
 When using reification in the interpreter strategy we reify all the components that produce the `Program` type.
 This means reifying constructors and combinators.